Ahkonsu/wpproatoz-gf-extras/README.md

 2. **Check All Fields for Spam**:
    - **Unchecked**: Only checks email, name (First Name/Last Name), phone, company, and message fields for spam terms.
    - **Checked**: Scans all form fields (e.g., text, textarea, select) for spam terms.
 3. **Entry Block Terms**: Enter one term per line (e.g., `spam`, `viagra`) to block submissions containing these terms.
-These are added to WordPress’s Disallowed Comment Keys when saved (if spam filter is enabled).
+These are added to WordPressâ€™s Disallowed Comment Keys when saved (if spam filter is enabled).
 4. **Save**: Click "Save Changes" to apply settings.

 ### Managing Disallowed Comment Keys